Xinglab/SQUID/README.md

 ------------
 	--o/--output:
 		The output directory.
 The default is current directory
+	--fasta:
+		s1_1.fq[:s1_2.fq][,s1_1.fq[:s2_2.fq],...].
+The raw sequencing reads in fasta or fastq format.
+Without fastq provided, cufflinks will be called to calculated RPKM value.
+	--index:
+		the path to the kallisto index that is required to run kallisto from raw reads.
+Without index provided, cufflinks will be called to calculated RPKM value.
 	--lib:
 		The library type with choices of unstrand/first/second.
 The details are explained in the parameter of library-type in tophat2.
 The default is unstrand
 	--read:
 		The sequencing strategy of producing reads with choices of P/S. The default is P
 	--length: